Why Local Solar + Storage Is a Pillar of the Net-Zero Grid

 First up this week: If Biden wants his $2 trillion climate spending plan to make a bigger impact, should he emphasize rooftop solar and small-scale batteries?
 A leading modeler, Chris Clack, says a local solar-storage plan could save hundreds of billions of dollars as we build out the net-zero grid.

-Then: the board members of major corporations are often ignorant about climate change and what it takes to address it, according to a new report from NYU’s Stern business school.
-Why is that true – still?
+Then, the board members of major corporations are often uninformed about climate change and what it takes to address it, according to a new report from NYU’s Stern business school.
+Why is that still true?
 What can be done about it?

-And last: Should you sign up for your utility’s green power program?
+And finally, should you sign up for your utility’s green power program?
 Is there a better way to guarantee that your monthly power bill supports the world you envision?
 We’ll answer a listener question.

 Recommended reading: